e-marchand/MyPMHDI/README.md

 First download this project in the parent folder of your base.

-Then create inyour project a file named `Project/Sources/dependencies.json` with this content:
+Then create in your project a file named `Project/Sources/dependencies.json` with this content:

 ```json
 {"dependencies": { "PackageManagerJSONEditor": {}}}